akam1o/ip-anycast-service/README.md

 ## Features

-- **Health Monitoring**: Built-in health checks for common services (NTP, LDAP, DNS, Aptly) and support for custom check commands.
+- **Health Monitoring**: Built-in health checks for common services (HTTP, HTTPS, NTP, DNS, LDAP) and support for custom check commands.
 - **Dynamic BGP Announcement**: Automatically reconfigures BIRD to advertise the Anycast IP when healthy and withdraw it when unhealthy.
 - **Interface Management**: Automatically creates and manages a dummy interface for the Anycast IP.
 - **BFD Support**: Configurable BFD (Bidirectional Forwarding Detection) settings for fast failure detection.